 The Reference Profile that shows up most often is Specialist.
 This is not a surprise, as Specialists are analytical and all about precision.
 Their masterful attention to detail makes them a strong choice for this exacting role.
 They are comfortable working at a fast pace as long as they have clear rules and structure in place.
 They aren’t loud and chatty extraverts—instead they listen carefully and speak thoughtfully.
 These risk-averse professionals have strong discipline and execution.
 They’re excellent at following established guidelines and holding others to high standards.
 Conservative and careful, Specialists are a trustworthy addition to any organization.

-A Craftsman is an ideal candidate for accounting roles within organizations that are going through change or digital transformation.
+An Artisan is an ideal candidate for accounting roles within organizations that are going through change or digital transformation.
 Steady and reliable, they are highly detailed and precise about their work.
-Unlike the Reference Profiles with a high dominance drive, Craftsman profiles don’t feel the need to push their ideas on others.
+Unlike the Reference Profiles with a high dominance drive, Artisan profiles don’t feel the need to push their ideas on others.
 Instead, they are collaborative.
 They thrive in a stable work environment, but they also enjoy helping to create new structure and rules.
 If you need to bring someone on board to design processes and guidelines, this stabilizing profile could be a great choice.
-Like Specialists, Craftsmen are cautious and reliable, as well as risk-averse.
+Like Specialists, Artisans are cautious and reliable, as well as risk-averse.

 How The Predictive Index helps companies hire top performing accountants